-Glomerularnephritis is damage to the tiny filters interior your kidneys (the glomeruli).
-It’s often resulting from your immune machine attacking healthy frame tissue.
+Glomerulonephritis is damage to the tiny filter’s interior of your kidneys (the glomeruli).
+It often results from your immune machine attacking healthy frame tissue.

-Glomerulonephritis does now not normally reason any important signs and symptoms.
+Glomerulonephritis does now not normally cause any important signs and symptoms.
 It’s more likely to be diagnosed when blood or urine checks are completed for every other purpose.

-Although moderate cases of glomerulonephritis can be dealt with effectively, for some human beings the condition can cause lengthy-time period kidney troubles.
+Although moderate cases of glomerulonephritis can be dealt with effectively, for some human beings the condition can cause long-term kidney troubles.

 Symptoms of Glomerulonephritis

-In intense cases of glomerulonephritis, you may see blood on your urine.
+In intense cases of glomerulonephritis, you may see blood in your urine.
 However, that is generally observed when a urine sample is tested.

 Your urine may be frothy if it consists of a huge amount of protein.

-If quite a few protein leaks into your urine, swelling of the legs or different parts of the frame also can develop.
+If quite a few proteins leak into your urine, swelling of the legs or different parts of the frame also can develop.
 This is called nephrotic syndrome.

-Depending for your form of glomerulonephritis, different components of your frame can be affected and reason symptoms which includes:
+Depending on your form of glomerulonephritis, different components of your frame can be affected and reason symptoms which include:

 - Rashes